We’ve just finished our search for the best camera for landscape photography here in 2023 – it’s been a fun journey!

 Is Canon or Nikon better for landscape photography?

-Both Canon and Nikon produce great options for landscape photographers, so which is “better” really comes down to your personal preferences and needs.
+Both Canon and Nikon produce great options for landscape photographers, so which one produces the best camera really comes down to your personal preferences and needs.
 The Canon EOS 5DS R is a great option for those invested or wants to invest in the Canon ecosystem, while our top pick from Nikon would be the Nikon D850 – another star performer when it comes to landscape photography.

 How many megapixels do I need for landscape photography?